Register your company in Hong Kong with our Special Anniversary discount!

 Business Registration Number in Hong Kong

-As per the Business Registration Ordinance, anyone who wants to conduct business in Hong Kong or an activity to make a profit must register their business within one month of commencing operations.
+As per the Business Registration Ordinance, anyone who wants to carry out business in Hong Kong or an activity to make a profit must register their business within one month of commencing operations.

 This includes: